 Annapolis Pedestrian Accident Lawyer

 Our Annapolis pedestrian accident lawyers have been handling cases involving motor vehicles colliding with pedestrians for nearly 70 years.
 In that time, our attorneys have gained a wealth of experience and been recognized for our numerous victories in litigation, arbitration, and speedy settlements.
-With distracted driving accidents on the rise, it is more important than ever to remain diligent as a pedestrian.
+With distracted driving accidents rising, it is more important than ever to remain diligent as a pedestrian.

 Vision Zero Plan

-While drivers should always yield to pedestrians, this does not always happen.
-Pedestrian accidents happen because they are driving too fast, or they do not see them at all.
-However, they also may happen due to the fault of a pedestrian.
+While drivers should always yield to pedestrians, this only sometimes happens.
+Pedestrian accidents happen because they drive too fast or do not see them at all.
+However, they also may occur due to a pedestrian’s fault.
 In May of 2020, Anne Arundel County introduced Vision Zero.
-The purpose of the plan is to promote a safer roadway system for all users, hoping to save lives.
+The plan aims to promote a safer roadway system for all users, hoping to save lives.
 Vision Zero is designed to increase the number of pedestrians on the road and reduce vehicular use.
 The thought is this will lead to reliable alternatives to driving.
-With less driving will hopefully come fewer driving accidents and pedestrians struck.
+Less driving will likely mean fewer driving accidents and pedestrians struck.
 By 2040, 20 years after the plan was introduced, Anne Arundel County hopes to have zero motor vehicle accidents in Annapolis and the surrounding area.

 Anne Arundel County cites 1,369 driving accidents on local roads due to distracted driving from 2016 to 2020.
 They state that your odds are slightly more likely to be hit in a speeding accident on local roads than on state roads.
 Furthermore, the statistics considering speed are alarming.
 When a pedestrian is hit at a speed of 20 mph, he has a 90% chance of survival.
 But with just a slight increase to 30 mph, the odds are 50%.
 When the driver is going 40 mph, the odds of survival for a pedestrian are just 10%.
-Of course, this depends on the survivability of the pedestrian as well as whether he or she is hit by a car, motorcycle, or truck.
+Of course, this depends on the survivability of the pedestrian and whether they are hit by a car, motorcycle, or truck.

-Given the obvious and catastrophic consequences of an Annapolis pedestrian accident, we next consider what makes a viable negligence claim.
-There are four elements to prove for a viable claim.
+Given an Annapolis pedestrian accident’s obvious and catastrophic consequences, we consider what makes a viable negligence claim.
+There are four elements to prove a possible claim.
 Your Annapolis pedestrian accident lawyer must prove each of these four elements.
-There must be the existence of a duty on the part of the defendant to conform to a specific standard of conduct, a breach of that duty by the defendant, the breach must be an actual and proximate cause of your injury, and we must prove your injury.
+There must be a duty on the defendant’s part to conform to a specific standard of conduct, a breach of that duty by the defendant, the breach must be an actual and proximate cause of your injury, and we must prove your injury.
 Of course, each element requires an experienced Annapolis pedestrian accident lawyer.

-Even if we can prove these four elements, there may be defenses available to the defendant tortfeasor.
+Even if we can prove these four elements, defenses may be available to the defendant tortfeasor.
 The most common defense is contributory negligence.
 Maryland is just one of five jurisdictions in the United States that follow a contributory negligence standard.
-This standard holds that even if you as the plaintiff are even 1% negligent yourself, then you are unable to recovery for your injuries.
+This standard holds that even if you, as the plaintiff, are even 1% negligent yourself, you cannot recover for your injuries.
 Of course, a competent and skilled attorney knows how to argue against this defense.
-But it is a legitimate defense and the facts do not always support defeating the argument.
-Accordingly, it is imperative to consult with a top-rated Annapolis pedestrian accident lawyer to discuss your case and understand your options.
+But it is a legitimate defense, and the facts do not always support defeating the argument.
+So, you must consult a top-rated Annapolis pedestrian accident lawyer to discuss your case and understand your options.

 Annapolis Pedestrian Accident Lawyer: Intentional Conduct

-While less common than a negligence action, it is possible that you have a claim for intentional conduct.
-One such example may be that the defendant strikes you with his or her car intentionally.
+While less common than a negligence action, you may have a claim for intentional conduct.
+One such example may be that the defendant intentionally strikes you with his or her car.
 In this case, you may have a claim for civil assault or battery.
-The elements for a civil battery include a harmful or offensive contact to the plaintiff’s person, intent, and causation.
-Battery is unique because it requires the intentional element.
+The elements for a civil battery include harmful or offensive contact with the plaintiff’s person, intent, and causation.
+The battery is unique because it requires an intentional element.
 That is primarily what differentiates it from a negligence claim.

 Contact an Annapolis Pedestrian Accident Lawyer

-If you believe you may have a case, whether for negligence or intentional conduct, call our Annapolis pedestrian accident lawyers today.
+Call our Annapolis pedestrian accident lawyers today if you believe you may have a case, whether it is intentional conduct or negligence.
 Our consultations are always free.
-We look forward to speaking with you.
+We are excited to speak with you.